Self Driving Cars

 Apple has doubled its fleet of autonomous test cars operating on the public roads of California in just four months.

-The company operated 27 self-driving vehicles (each with a safety driver behind the wheel) in January this year, but that figure has now climbed to 55.
+In January this year, the company operated 27 self-driving vehicles (each with a safety driver), but that number has now climbed to 55.

-Apple has 83 drivers who are certified to operate the vehicles in public, according to California DMV data unearthed by MacReports.
+According to California DMV data uncovered by MacReports, Apple has 83 drivers who are certified to operate its vehicles in public.
 The iPhone maker was first granted permission to test its vehicles in its home state in April 2017, when it had just three cars.

 Read More: